sedlakmate/arduino-ultrasound-distance-measurement/README.md

 # Deployment

-For deploying the code, the official Arduino application is suggested.
+For deploying the code, the official [Arduino applications](https://www.arduino.cc/en/Main/Software) are suggested.